 Delegation and trust, two of the most misunderstood things in leadership.
-As host of the EntreLeadership Podcast, I meet a lot of really awesome guests who have shared some invaluable advice.
-And our latest Podcast, which launched today, is no exception.
+Over the years I’ve had the opportunity to meet a lot of really awesome people who have shared some invaluable advice.

-Here are just a couple of highlights from the podcast:
+Here are a few of highlights from that conversation: